 We always strive to provide secure, comfortable lodging in all partner communities; a bonus is sometimes, the building where we stay also is culturally and historically significant to the area.
-Such is the case in Castelvetrano, Sicily, where volunteers are lodged in the Palazzo al Carmine, a celebrated landmark with a noble backstory.
-Sicily Country Manager and Manager of International Operations Giovanni Parrino shares his knowledge of this palazzo in his beloved hometown.
+Such is the case in Castelvetrano, Sicily, where volunteers are lodged in two guesthouses nestled in the historic city center; the Palazzo al Carmine and Xenia Home.
+Sicily Country Manager and Manager of International Operations Giovanni Parrino shares his knowledge of these guesthouses, both cherished landmarks in his beloved hometown.

 The Palazzo al Carmine began its life as Palazzo Saporito in the 19th century, when it was occupied by the predominant economic force in Castelvetrano at the time – the Saporito family.
 The the entire economy of the city depended directly or indirectly on this family.
 It was for the interest of Vincenzo Saporito then Deputy in the National Parliament for the college of Castelvetrano, he was responsible for the construction of the Palermo/Trapani line, Via Castelvetrano, and the railway station of San Nicola, in the territory of Mazara, where the family had rich landholdings.
 For our territory, it was a great achievement because, in the absence of other land means of communication, the railway was then the only artery that kept Italy united.